amitsaluja/spring-rest/README.md

 # spring-rest
-Spimple Spring Boot(non reactive) addplication with Rest endpoints to
+Simple Spring Boot(non reactive) addplication with Rest endpoints to
 a. create users (in memory)
 b. getusers by Id
 c. get all users.